 The tasks include, and may not limited to the following, and may vary:

-- Carve a specific phrase on the person’s own hand or arm.
+- Carve a specific phrase, usually 'F57', on the person’s own hand or arm.

 - Wake up at unusual hours, usually at 4:20AM. and watch a horror video sent by the administrators.